Tr3v1n4t0r/holberton-system_engineering-devops/0x00-shell_basics/README.md

 file 17 contains a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory

 file 18 contains a command that lists all the files and directories of the current directory, separated by commas (,)

+file holberton.mgc contains my attempt at manipulating a magic file using -mime